kg583/TIGHT/README.md

 * Avoid variable shuffling whenever possible
 	* Saves times, saves bytes, and saves mental struggles to trace the code
 * Hold program speed and size at near-equal importance
-	* `TIGHT` has three fundamental limits: the size of the graph, the size of RAM, and the speed of TI-BASIC; none of these are very great
+	* `TIGHT` has three limits: the size of graphs, the size of RAM, and the speed of TI-BASIC; none of these are very great

 which all serve to create a simple, efficient, and easy-to-use TI-BASIC package.
 So, if you want to contribute to `TIGHT`, keep these principles in mind when writing your code.
 As far as I can tell, they're for the better.